 Do a trial run

 If your child is going to sleepaway camp for the first time, it is likely the first time they will be away from you for such an extended period of time.
 Likewise, attending a day camp that lasts 8 hours might be the first time your young child is away from you for that long.
 Before you throw them into the deep end, do a test.
 Drop your little one off at a full day activity or even with a relative for the full day.
 To prepare for sleepaway camp, have your child spend the night at a friend’s or relative’s house.
+Review our guide for research-backed tips on how to prepare your child for their first sleepover.

 Set them up for success